This post is also available on:

 There is also no PIN code displayed, which can be used to check a successful payment.

-The trader has to log into his Bitcoin wallet and check if the payment is on its way or has already been credited.
+The trader can log into his Bitcoin wallet and check if the payment is on its way or has already been credited.

 LNURLATM